Technology Skills for Product Managers

 We call these requests HTTP requests.

-An HTTP sends a request to a server and the server responds with a response code to tell the browser if all’s well with the request, the server will respond with a code.
+An HTTP request sends a request to a server and the server responds with a response code to tell the browser if all’s well with the request.
+The server will respond with a code.
 Here’s a sample of some of the codes a server will respond with:

 - 200 – successful response